 A thorough and accurate cancer diagnosis is the first step in developing an oral cancer treatment plan.
 Your integrated team of oral cancer experts will use advanced diagnostic tests and tools to evaluate the disease, and plan your individualized treatment.
 Throughout your treatment, we'll use imaging and laboratory tests to track the size of the tumors, monitor your response to treatment, and modify your plan when needed.

 Physical exam, health history and lab tests

 Within the first two days of your arrival at our hospital, we will perform a complete array of diagnostic tests, and thoroughly review your medical records and health history.
-Your doctor will also likely conduct a blood test and a physical exam.
-During a physical exam, your doctor may find signs of cancer in the larynx, such as any abnormalities in the mouth or throat, or enlarged lymph nodes in the neck.
-This information helps us formulate treatment recommendations best suited to you.
+Your doctor also will likely conduct a blood test and physical exam.
+During a physical exam, your doctor may find signs of cancer in the larynx, such as abnormalities in the mouth or throat, or enlarged lymph nodes in the neck.
+This information helps us formulate treatment recommendations personalized for you.